 - Cutting benefits

 - Unequal pay compared to others who do the same work

 - Retaliation for filing a complaint with the Equal Employment Opportunity Commission (EEOC)

 If you have been subject to any of these or other types of unfair treatment on the basis of your race, sex, disability, or other protected characteristic, your employer may have violated your civil rights.
 An experienced North Carolina civil rights lawyer from Harman Law can help you to determine whether you have a case against your employer and if so to bring a claim against them.
 You could be entitled to significant compensation, including both monetary damages and reinstatement, promotion, or other actions at your job.

 If you have faced illegal discrimination in North Carolina, Harman Law is ready to fight for you.
 Our civil rights lawyers have an in-depth knowledge of state and federal law, and we will help increase your chances of holding the party who violated your civil rights accountable.
-For more information on how we can help, call us now at (704) 885-5550.
+For more information on how we can help, contact us now at (704) 766-8729.